 The diffraction limited system indicates that a diverging spherical wave emitting from a point-source object can be converted by the system to a new perfect spherical wave towards an ideal point in the image plane, where the location of ideal image point is related to the location of the original object point by the magnification.
 The optical system is degraded by aberrations if the wavefront leaving the exit pupil departs significantly from the ideal spherical wave shape, leading to the defects in the spatial frequency response of the imaging system.
 The final image formed by a diffraction limited system is not a perfect spot but affected by the diffraction effects due to limitation of entrance and exit pupils.
-The best achievable image quality of a generalised system can be understood by analysing the properties of a diffraction limited imaging system.
+The best achievable image quality of a generalised system.